PS4 Controller Bluetooth Dongle for PC Gaming: Guide

 • Controller not connecting or constantly disconnecting:

 • Interference: Other wireless devices (Wi-Fi routers, microwaves) can cause interference.
-Try changing Wi-Fi channels or moving the dongle.
+Try changing Wi-Fi channels or repositioning the dongle.

 • Dongle Issues: Unplug and replug the dongle.
 Restart your PC.

-• Controller Reset: Use a paperclip to press the small reset button on the back of the PS4 controller (near the L2 button).
-Hold for 5 seconds, then re-enter pairing mode.
+• Controller Reset: Use a paperclip to press the small reset button on the back of the PS4 controller (near the L2 button) for 5 seconds, then re-enter pairing mode.

 • Input lag or double inputs:

-• Bluetooth Version: An older Bluetooth 4.0 dongle might contribute to lag.
+• Bluetooth Version: An older Bluetooth 4.0 dongle can contribute to lag.
 Upgrade to 5.0 or newer.

 • Drivers: Ensure your Bluetooth dongle drivers are up-to-date.